reflex-frp/reflex/Quickref.md

 [ ]   <>   :: Monoid a => Behavior a ->        Behavior a -> Behavior a
 -- ... plus many more due to typeclass membership

--- Combine multiple behaviors via applicative instance [ ]   ffor2 :: Behavior a -> Behavior b ->               (a -> b -> c)      -> Behavior c
+-- Combine multiple behaviors via 'Data.Functor.Plus.Apply' instance [ ]   ffor2 :: Behavior a -> Behavior b ->               (a -> b -> c)      -> Behavior c
 [ ]   ffor3 :: Behavior a -> Behavior b -> Behavior c -> (a -> b -> c -> d) -> Behavior d